This post may contain affiliate links. See our disclosure policy.

 - Chocolate Chips – These little bits of semi-sweet chocolate take these muffins to the next level.
 However, you can also use milk or dark chocolate chips as well, depending on your preference.

-- Muffin Liners – Use traditional paper liners, or reusable silicone liners for an eco friendly muffin!
+- Muffin Liners – Use traditional paper liners or reusable silicone liners for an eco friendly muffin!
 If you don’t have muffin liners, use a generous amount of cooking spray.

 Gluten Free Pumpkin Chocolate Chip Muffins

 Celiacs and those with gluten allergies, rejoice!
-Because this has so little flour, it is EASY to make gluten free and have it still taste like the original.
-You can use any 1:1 flour substitute but my FAVORITE mix (by far) can be found HERE.
+Because this has so little flour, it is EASY to make gluten-free and have it still taste like the original.
+You can use any 1:1 flour substitute, but my FAVORITE mix (by far) can be found by following this link.
 This is the mix I used for the GF version of this pumpkin chocolate chip muffin recipe and it is amazing.
 I also use this mix when making the GF version of our Pumpkin Bread.